spokestack/spokestack.io/content/docs/Android/getting-started.md

 draft: false
 ---

-This guide will get you up and running with Spokestack for Android, and you'll be hearing and talking to your users in no time.
+This guide will get you up and running with Spokestack for Android, and you'll be hearing and responding to your users in no time.

 One caveat before we start, though: _This is not a collection of best practices_.
 We're going to be trading thoughtful organization for convenience here, so when we say something like "put this in your main activity", just know that you might not want to leave it there long-term.
 OK, now that that's out of the way, let's jump in.